-A black line chart
+A canvas-based black Line chart

 This is quite an old demo of a Line chart but it has stood up through the years very well and still looks very presentable.